-[x]iv.
+iv.
 Reduce payments in subsequent months.
-Describe the activities and the results of these activities:

 If a CCDF provider has an improper payment due to fraud the Lead Agency will reduce the subsequent payments made to the provider by a percentage each month until the improper payment has been paid in full.
 If the provider fails to make payment arrangements the entire fraud amount will be taken at the next billing cycle.